 Skip to main content

-- Ghana: Researchers at the University of Ghana (UG), recently ranked at the topmost university in West Africa, focus on maternal and child health, and nutrition.
+- Ghana: Researchers at the University of Ghana (UG) focus on infectious and non-communicable diseases, mental health, climate change, maternal and child health, nutrition, and blood safety and availability.

-- Zimbabwe: The UZ-UCSF Program at the University of Zimbabwe College of Health Sciences is a GloCal site for Zimbabwean and UC trainees in clinical and implementation research focused on HIV, other infectious diseases and their sequelae.
+- Zimbabwe: The UZ-UCSF Program at the University of Zimbabwe Faculty of Medicine and Health Sciences is a GloCal site for Zimbabwean and UC trainees in clinical and implementation research focused on HIV, other infectious diseases and their sequelae.

 - Vietnam: Hanoi Medical University, the oldest and largest health sciences university in the country, offers research opportunities in HIV/AIDS, sexually transmitted infections, antimicrobial resistance, substance use and mental health.